Skip to main content

 • Scheduling them to run periodically from cron jobs

-• Testing them using the Dashboard
+• Running them using the Dashboard

 Defining internal functions